amanzi/amanzi/config/spack/spack-tips.md

 So to see the list of available builds that are installed
 ```
-spack find -v -l <package_name>
+spack find -lv <package_name>
 ```
 will show both the variant info as well as the hash you can use to reference it.

 ### Loading a package for easier use

 Much like loading a module, loading a package in spack puts the binaries in your PATH and takes care of dependencies.
-So for most packages you would load it with the *spack load* command,
+So for most packages you would load it with the `spack load` command,
 ```
 spack load <package_name> <variants>
 ```